Japan Beat United States To Win Olympic Baseball Gold - UrduPoint

 Yamada edged the home team closer when he slid headfirst to home plate, beating the tag after an American throwing error.

-Closer Ryuji Kuribayashi then saw the game safely out, giving Japan the title and prolonging the Americans' wait for their first gold since the 2000 Sydney Games.
+Closer Ryoji Kuribayashi then saw the game safely out, giving Japan the title and prolonging the Americans' wait for their first gold since the 2000 Sydney Games.

+"We expected them to be really good -- they're the best of the best in their country," said Frazier.

+"We knew they were going to come at us and they got us today.
+We needed to win and unfortunately it didn't happen."The Dominican Republic beat South Korea 10-6 earlier in the day to take the bronze medal.